 The survey also highlighted areas of concern, which are now being addressed:

 These points obviously concentrate on our immediate environment, but we might also consider the bigger picture.
-Since the survey, there is one overriding issue, which is beginning to come into our everyday conversation - Climate Change.
+Since the survey, Climate Change has entered the public consciousness and become an increasingly pressing issue.
 Unless we make dramatic reductions in our green house gas emissions, we are likely to experience catastrophic and irreversible Climate Change within this century.
+Our emerging Neighbourhood Development Plan requires that any new buildings be constructed to the highest levels of energy efficiency - buildings account for significant proportion of our national energy consumption, both during construction and particularly in running them.